 murderer, another because he is a thief, or they may be punished for many different kinds of crimes, but Jesus Christ was put to death because He wished to become a sacrifice, so there are other causes of calamity.

-The incident of the departure of Mírzá Asadulláh from Haifa at the time of the disturbance in 1905
+The incident of the departure of Mírzá Asadu’lláh from Haifa at the time of the disturbance in 1905

-Extract from Mírzá Asadulláh’s letter written to the Bahá’ís at that time:
+Extract from Mírzá Asadu’lláh’s letter written to the Bahá’ís at that time:

 “Our Beloved Master commanded the believers to leave ‘Akká for different countries so that they might remain free, but their sorrow at parting from the Master was far greater than would have been the imprisonment.
 They refused to part with Him, saying they would remain and share with Him His trials.
 But He admonished them, saying, ‘O ye beloved of God.
 These people (officials) have come especially for Me, and their purpose is not yet known.
 It is My Will that you should depart from here and serve God wherever you go.
 This is the appointed time for work; it is the season of victory.
 If I am crucified or exiled or thrown into the ocean, ye should remain, nevertheless, firm as mountains; nay, your service should become greater and your endurance more.
 Lay your trust upon God; rest assured in the confirmation of Bahá’u’lláh; spread the Fragrances of God; help the people and lead them to the Light of God.
 This is the blessed promise of Bahá’u’lláh: “We will help him who rises to serve My Cause through a host of the Supreme Concourse and an army of near angels.” ’